 Cru has a clubby feel, with deep wood accents and a length-of-the-room wine cave.
 The wines are visible through a glass wall, and your server will be happy to take you on a tour of the temperature-controlled room.

 The bad news is that Cru's menu is very limited, with half a dozen offerings in three categories.
 The good news is that each menu item is a gem, and whether you opt for a grilled romaine salad and small plate of firecracker shrimp, or a large plate, such as the chile-rubbed ribeye, you will be pleased.

 The pricing seems very attractive in this setting, but the portions are not large, so you should think about a multi-course experience.Service can be decent, unless you see your server heading to the wine cave with a large table of guests.
 The management team seem to watch for the inevitable lapses and is quick to fill in.

 Cru reminds us of the 502 at the Chase in Walker, but with better food, and a better room (if you don’t count the lake outside the window of the Chase).

 Back on the straight leg of the letter “d” (Minnesota 371), on the southeast side of Gull Lake, is Ernie’s on Gull (218-829-8913).
 If you find yourself looking for a decent lunch in a perfect lakeside setting, this is your spot.

 Near a dead end off Gull Dam Road, Ernie’s has patio seating that is almost on top of the lake, with 10-mile views across the water.

 Despite recent changes in the kitchen, there's no reason to expect significant changes in a reasonably sophisticated menu.

-Continuing north on 371 is another of our Gull Lake Best Bets, Iven’s on the Bay (218-829-9872).
+Continuing north on 371 is another of our Gull Lake favorites, Iven’s on the Bay (218-829-9872).
 Overlooking North Long Lake, the current edition of Iven’s was built in 2006 after a February fire totaled the original structure.

 © Beth Gauper